KentStateWeb/rwd/_assignments/styleguide.md

 Use the following rubric to ensure you receive the highest possible grade for the assignment:

 * **4-5**: Your pattern library uses existing components from your templates (at least 5) and they are adequately demonstrated on a single page.
 You've also documented the colors and fonts that you're using on your site.
-Finally, you've submitted the pattern library according to directions and its using Jekyll templates, so that you're not repeating code.
+Finally, you've submitted the pattern library according to directions.
 * **2-3**: You're missing some core components from your website.
 You may have forgotten to document colors or typography.
-You've repeated some code that could have been dynamically inserted via Jekyll.
 * **0-1**: Your pattern library poorly demonstrates the components used in your website.
 HTML code may not be formatted correctly.
-You may not be using Jekyll to drive your header/footer.